 - 25.7.8.1 Definition of NYCA Deliverability.
 The NYCA transmission system shall be able to deliver the aggregate of NYCA capacity resources to the aggregate of the NYCA load under summer peak load conditions.
-This is accomplished through ensuring the deliverability of new Large Facilities, new Small Generators larger than 2 MWs, and any existing facility increasing its capacity by more than the 2 MWs allowed by Section 30.3.2.6 of the Large Facility Interconnection Procedures contained in OATT Attachment X, in the Capacity Region(s) where the facility interconnects. - 25.7.8.2 NYCA Deliverability Testing Methodology.
-The current Class Year ATBA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following:
+This is accomplished through ensuring the deliverability of each Class Year CRIS Project, in the Capacity Region where the facility interconnects. - 25.7.8.2 NYCA Deliverability Testing Methodology.
+The current Class Year

-- 25.7.8.2.1 All proposed projects seeking CRIS will be evaluated on an aggregate Class Year basis.
+ATBA, developed in accordance with ISO Procedures, will serve as the starting point for the deliverability baseline for testing under summer peak system conditions, subject to ISO Procedures and the following: - 25.7.8.2.1 All Class Year CRIS Projects will be evaluated on an aggregate Class

+Year basis.
 Deliverability will be determined through a shift from generation to generation within the Capacity Regions in New York State.
+Each Capacity

-Each Capacity Region will be tested on an individual basis. - 25.7.8.2.2 Each entity requesting External CRIS Rights will request a certain number of MW to be evaluated for deliverability pursuant to Section 25.7.11 of this Attachment S. The MW of an entity requesting External CRIS Rights will not be derated for the deliverability analysis. - 25.7.8.2.3 Each Developer requesting CRIS will request that a certain number of MW, not to exceed the name plate rating of its facility, be evaluated for deliverability.
-The MW requested by a Developer will represent Installed Capacity, and will be derated for the deliverability analysis.
-At the conclusion of the analysis, the NYISO will reconvert only the deliverable MW and report them in terms of MW of Installed Capacity using the same derating factor utilized at the beginning of the deliverability analysis.
+Region will be tested on an individual basis. - 25.7.8.2.2 Each entity requesting External CRIS Rights will request a certain number of MW to be evaluated for deliverability pursuant to Section 25.7.11 of this Attachment S. The MW of an entity requesting External CRIS Rights will not be derated for the deliverability analysis. - 25.7.8.2.3 Each Developer requesting CRIS will request that a certain number of MW, not to exceed the name plate rating of its facility, be evaluated for deliverability; provided however, if the Class Year CRIS Project is a BTM:NG exceed the maximum levels set forth in Section 25.8.1 of this Attachment S. The derated for the deliverability analysis.
+At the conclusion of the analysis, the ISO will reconvert only the deliverable MW and report them in terms of MW of